 The better the traction your loading surface has, the easier and safer your job will be while loading the bike.

 Like we mentioned earlier, wider is always better when you’re pushing a heavy machine 4 feet off the ground!
-The following ramps are wider and give you much more room to move.
+If I had to run out and buy a new ramp to load a loarge motorcycle, I would just spend the money up front and get a nice wide ramp.

-Titan 7.5’ Plated Truck Loading Ramp for Harley Motorcycle or Cruiser
+Titan 7.5′ Plated Truck Loading Ramp For Motorcycles

 Titans 7.5’ ft truck ramp gives you plenty of space for you to walk alongside your motorcycle while loading which makes loading a breeze, especially if you’re by yourself.